-1. Continue to evaluate and implement as feasible options to increase understanding of agricultural irrigation customer water uses and field characteristics.
-Crop type and irrigation area currently selfreported.
+1. Investigate options to increase understanding of agricultural irrigation customer water uses and field characteristics.
+Crop type and irrigation area currently self-reported.
 NID will investigate means and methods to improve accuracy and validation of irrigation customer practices.

-1 For measured sites only.

-- 2. Continue to evaluate and implement as feasible options to increase measurement accuracy.
+2. Investigate options to increase measurement accuracy.
 NID irrigation customers are mostly served through the miner's inch orifice distribution box.
-NID will investigate methods to improve the measure accuracy and temporal patterns to better quantify individual customer use. - 3.
-Continue to evaluate and implement as feasible options to increase canal water balance accuracy.
-NID will investigate options to increase flow measurement throughout its canal system to allow refined understanding of water in, water out, and seepage. - 4.
-Investigate land use and latent water demands within the service area as part of the Plan for Water process.
+NID will investigate methods to improve the measure accuracy and temporal patterns to better quantify individual customer use.

+3. Investigate options to increase canal water balance accuracy.
+NID will investigate options to increase flow measurement throughout its canal system to allow refined understanding of water in, water out, and seepage.

+4. Investigate land use and latent water demands within the service area.
 NID only serves a portion of the parcels within its service area.
 Many unserved parcels are either undeveloped or use private domestic groundwater wells.
 Should wells fail, or parcels be developed, NID would provide service.
-This latent demand needs better quantification in order to improve understanding of potential future demands. - 5.
-Reduce water demands.
+This latent demand needs better quantification in order to improve understanding of potential future demands.

+5. Reduce water demands.
 NID will continue to implement its conservation programs and demand management measures for agricultural and treated water customers.
 NID will investigate new programs as identified and modify the conservation program offerings as selected.
 On the treated water side, DWR and the State Board will soon be enforcing water budgets for indoor use and landscape irrigation.
-NID will develop the necessary data analytics to support the management and water demand reporting requirements. - 6.
-Resource Stewardship.
+NID will develop the necessary data analytics to support the management and water demand reporting requirements.

+6. Resource Stewardship.
 NID will continue its watershed management program and practices.
-NID will investigate new programs as identified and modify the watershed program offerings as selected. - 7.
-Modify water system in step with changing hydrology.
+NID will investigate new programs as identified and modify the watershed program offerings as selected.

+7. Modify water system in step with changing hydrology.
 The State of California is projecting hydrologic scenarios that portend warmer conditions resulting in less snowpack and more rain.
 NID's current system relies on the slow melting of the snowpack over the spring and summer to supply irrigation demands.
 If there is less snow and more rain in the future, NID will need to make operational, facility, or watershed changes to store more of the winter rainfall for use during the irrigation season.
-The District will continue its efforts to identify future potential changes and evaluate alternatives to address these climate impacts. - 8.
-Fractured rock groundwater system investigations.
+The District will continue its efforts to identify future potential changes and evaluate alternatives to address these climate impacts.

+8. Fractured rock groundwater system investigations.
 NID will investigate options to partner with the respective counties in the service are to better understand private well groundwater use and trends to support water accounting and future demand needs.